tsackton/taelgar/Worldbuilding/Background/A Synthesis of Humanity in Greater Sembara.md

 * The Zimka, as they came to be known, mostly in the highlands and especially the Upper Volta
 * The Skaer, dedicated to the ocean, settled on their islands and dominating the sea and the immediate coasts
 * The Tollish culture, a blend of the Skaer and Zimka, speaking a Eastros language but worshipping different gods than the Skaer brethern %% either kestavo or something kestavo like, or a pantheon that died out during the Downfall %%, which came to dominate the lower Semb, the lower Volta, and the Teft river valleys %% Tollen itself could have been seen as Tollish, or it could be seen as Skaer, I'm not sure the distinction is really important at this ancient date %%
-* The Tyrwinghans, somewhat isolated from the rest, but with cultural and lingustic ties to the Tollish culture, but also separated from the rest of human culture by the great lizardfolk swamp
+* The Tyrwinghans, somewhat isolated from the rest, with cultural and linguistic ties to the Tollish culture, but also separated from the rest of human culture by the great lizardfolk swamp

 Exactly what is happening Vostok at this time is unclear, although there are at least two cultural strands: in the northern parts of Vostok, a culture with close ties to the Zimka has developed, whereas the southern coasts are part of the Tollish and Skaerish cultures.
 But whether a third cultural strand has appeared in Vostok is not determined.